joedono/House-of-Z/notes/previously.md

 Since the Earring of Containment will likely last much longer than that, the party has decided to take advantage of what is effectively a "vacation" and have a little fun in the city.

 ## 2021-05-24
+Previously, on Liara and Ibal go to White Castle

+The party had a very fruitful first week of downtime.
+Ibal bought everyone fancy new clothes for the Makaria Resurgence Party, which was good, considering they were given a heroes welcome as the Ivy Slayers when they arrived at the party.
+The group met some old friends, including:

+Bart, the groundskeeper and his new cat Pine
+Baelor, the winemaker, who was very eager to show off his three new vintages, and defended them fiercely against naysayers Bel'Krell, the head butler of house Makaria
+Dagnal Fireforge, a dwarven noblewoman who owns livestock and a tannery and took a liking to Fran Eldon and Faldren, two halfling brothers that the party met waaaaaaay back in session 1, who now make a living as art dealers Makaria herself, the lady of the house, who thoroughly enjoyed the evening, and appears to have taken a liking to Theryn

+The party performed admirably at the archery contest, with Ibal taking the grand prize of 6 bottles of wine, 500gp, the Stormbow, and an Astral Shard.
+Theryn managed to earn the consolation prize of 3 bottles of wine and 300gp, but was gifted the Stormbow by a very humble Ibal.
+The party danced the night away (most of them anyway).
+Fran drank Dagnal under the table and had to help her to her aids.
+Theryn honored Makaria with a dance.
+Finally, Ibal and Liara had a rather special evening and were the highlight of the dance, much to Liara's embarrassment.
+The party found their way back to Eloreth Manor for a night's rest.
+Valmar will eventually find that he has a party favor in the form of this new Astral Shard (which I've already added to his inventory on DNDBeyond).